-A Renewable Portfolio Standard (RPS) is a law used to require electric utilities to generate a certain percentage of electricity from renewable sources by a certain date.
+A Renewable Portfolio Standard (RPS) is a law that requires electric utilities in a state to generate a certain percentage of electricity from renewable sources by a certain date.
 If a utility company fails to meet these goals, it can be subject to large fines.

-Therefore, utilities are inclined to offer perks to homeowners to meet these targets.
+Because of those fines, utilities are inclined to offer perks to homeowners to meet the RPS targets.
 The RPS is also used to determine the amount and type of incentives available for solar buyers.
 33 states and the District of Columbia have RPS laws, though 4 of those are voluntary goals instead of mandates.

 That’s about as simple as we can put it.
-But as you might imagine, since an RPS is a state law, it can get quite complicated.
+But as you might imagine, an RPS can get quite complicated.
 Below, we’ll get into how RPS laws work, how they vary from state to state, and what the best states are doing to encourage renewable energy growth.

 30 states (including Washington DC) have non-voluntary RPS laws.
 All of the top 10 states for solar (per capita) have RPS laws.
 In fact, of the top 25, only 2 have no form of RPS at all.
 Check out this chart: